dereuromark/cakephp-ide-helper/docs/Generator.md

 $directive = new RegisterArgumentsSet($set, $list);
 ```
 Now you can use it as list value `argumentsSet("mySet")` inside the others.
+For this just pass the `$directive` object itself to the list, which then contains only this one element.

 #### Example
 So let's imagine you have the following methods you want to annotate: